 Awareness, at local, national and international level, of the importance of intangible cultural heritage and its mutual appreciation;

-International cooperation and assistance in the context of an increasingly globalised world that threatens to homogenise cultures and simultaneously increase social inequality.
+International cooperation and assistance in the context of an increasingly globalized world that threatens to homogenize cultures and simultaneously increase social inequality.

 The Convention considers intangible cultural heritage to be,

 ‘(…) the practices, representations, expressions, knowledge and skills – as well as the instruments, objects, artefacts and cultural spaces associated therewith – that communities, groups and, in some cases, individuals recognize as part of their cultural heritage.
 This intangible cultural heritage, transmitted from generation to generation, is constantly recreated by communities and groups in response to their environment, their interaction with nature and their history, and provides them with a sense of identity and continuity, thus promoting respect for cultural diversity and human creativity’ (Article 2).

 This, then, is the intangible cultural heritage that the 2003 Convention aims to safeguard, with each State producing inventories of this heritage, among other measures.